bekk/bekk-christmas/post/functional/scala-3.md

 they have been defined.
 This can be usable for extending the functionality of third party libraries or for creating DSLs.

-Let's say one want to count the occurances of a word in a list, say
+Let's say one want to count the occurrences of a word in a list, say

 ```scala
 val myList = "My cat knows how to not disturgbdds mejkljljlsdjflkds"

 myList.countWord("cat")